beaver010/bee-chat/README.md

 The configuration file (`config.yml`) only supports [MiniMessage](https://docs.advntr.dev/minimessage/format.html) format.
 Legacy (ampersand) formatting is not supported.

-You can use placeholders from [MiniPlaceholders](https://modrinth.com/plugin/miniplaceholders) in the configuration.
+You can use placeholders from [MiniPlaceholders](https://modrinth.com/plugin/miniplaceholders) and [PlaceholderAPI](https://hangar.papermc.io/HelpChat/PlaceholderAPI) in the configuration.

-If you want to use a prefix or other information from LuckPerms, you need to install MiniPlaceholders and [MiniPlaceholders LuckPerms Expansion](https://modrinth.com/plugin/luckperms-expansion).

 Here's an example of the configuration I used for the screenshots: